 In either instance, the article in question will have received a second share.

-Social shares are important metrics to help determine whether potential customers are connecting with your content.
+Social shares are important metrics to help determine whether the content you create is resonating with your audience.